UNINETTSigma2/documentation/training/nris_talks/2025-01-23-nris-talks.md

 The webinar will cover:

 - General introduction to VASP, essential files and parameters, workflow
-- Runniing VASP on HPCs
+- Running VASP on HPCs
 - Demo on NRIS Cluster Saga
 - Q&A
 - Webiinar content is based on the [lesson material](https://enccs.github.io/vasp-best-practices/) developed by and NSC and ENCCS.